Miller-Dieker Syndrome (MDS)

 Collection Procedure

-• Peripheral blood Collect whole blood in a green top tube (sodium heparin).
+• Peripheral blood 5-15 ml.
+Collect whole blood in a green top tube (sodium heparin).
 Label tube with patient’s name and date of birth.

 A completed test requisition form must be included with every sample.
 A transport kit is available upon request.